yiweizh/excavator_arm_obstacle_avoidance/perception/readme.md

 # Perception Tutorial
 ## Dependecies
+This project works on Ubuntu.

 To install pcl(Point Cloud Library)
 ```
 sudo apt-get install libpcl-dev
 ```

-You also need to install OpenCV 3.4.1 and librealsense.
+You also need to install OpenCV 3.4.1 and [librealsense](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md).
 The official websites are well-documented.
 You can follow their guides to install them.
 ## PCL Code
 ### PointCloud Saver
 The code is used to save point cloud with aligned depth frame and color frames.
 It can also save the metadata associated with the frame.